JP-Thoma/REconomics/_posts/2016-10-10-getting-started.md

 ---
 layout: post
-title: "Getting Started"
+title: "Semana 2"
-author: "Paul Le"
+author: "Roberto Carcache Flores"
 categories: documentation
 tags: [documentation,sample]
-image: city-2.jpg
+image: week.jpg
 ---

-# Millennial
+# Semana 2

 Millennial is a minimalist Jekyll theme for running a simple, clean, content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Millennial/).